GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service-workers/extension-lifecycle/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: The service worker lifecycle
+title: The extension lifecycle
-subhead: TBD
+subhead:
-description: Extension service workers don't require a reload to be active.
+description: Extension service workers respond to both standard service worker events and events in extension namespaces.
+They are presented together because often one type follows another during an extension's use.
-date: 2023-03-29
+date: 2023-04-19
 ---

 Extension service workers respond to both the [standard service worker events](https://developer.mozilla.org/docs/Web/API/ServiceWorkerGlobalScope#events) and to events in extension namespaces.
 They are presented together because often one type follows another during an extension's use.